richafnu/Viva/Viva/glint/reports/team-conversations-administrator-setup.md

 ### Conversation Summary Notification

+- Only appears when Team Converstions Sharing is enabled in Program Setup
 - Can only be enabled or disabled, no date changes
 - Broader Team Insights (BTI) links appear when appropriate
 - Can be sent in any language enabled for the survey